code-423n4/2021-06-gro/README.md

 The insurance contract shouldn't need to be replaced, as any changes to the protocol (e.g. changes in assets, strategies or protocol exposure) should be captured by the allocation and exposure contracts.
 These act as strategies for the main insurance contract.

 #### Exposure.sol (280 sloc)
-Allows the insurance module to calculate current exposure based on the current protocol setup.
+Allows the insurance module to calculate current exposure based on the current protocol setup

 #### Allocation.sol (319 sloc)
-Determines protocol stable coin stable coin, strategy allocations and thresholds based on the current protocol setup.
+Determines protocol stable coin stable coin, strategy allocations and thresholds based on the current protocol setup

 #### PnL.sol (412 sloc)
 The Pnl contract holds logic to deal with system profit and loss -It holds a snapshot of latest tvl split between Gvt and Pwrd, and updates this value as deposits/withdrawal, gains/losses etc occur.
 The following action can impact the systems TvL: